 To measure the play rate, you’ll take the number of plays a video gets and divide it by its impressions.
 The location of the video on a page and how many steps a person has to take to watch the video will both significantly impact its play rate.
 This metric provides a clear overview of how accessible the video is.
 If you have a low play rate, you know to do some tweaking to make it easier for the audience to watch the video.
 Promoting videos through paid or free ads and using video rich snippets can help boost play rates.

 The engagement rate shows you how much of the video people are watching.
 You’ll be able to see if they are skipping ahead or rewinding, as well.
 Metrics like this help determine which scenes are the most engaging.
 Average view duration and average completion rates are both used to determine engagement rates.

 The engagement rate is definitely the most important.
 It allows you to see which parts of the video are providing the strongest ROI and ROE.
 You can then use your findings to alter your other videos and to create more video content of the same type.
 It serves as a thorough roadmap for your digital video marketing efforts.

 The post production process can seem overwhelming but it is crucial to your digital video marketing endeavors.
-Partner with IGW today to acquire first-class post-production video services.
+Partner with IGW today and your business can offer first-class post-production video services.